 Inclusion Debate and Policies

-In Scotland inclusion is embedded in the Curriculum for Excellence (CfE) and “mainstreaming” is government policy.
+In Scotland, inclusion is embedded in the Curriculum for Excellence (CfE) and “mainstreaming” is government policy.
 A former HMiE head asserted that while “inclusion is not easy...it’s not optional” (Pirie, Head & Brna 2005).

 At first glance this is laudatory, however in practice inclusion is often a case of “managing” students who need support (Armstrong, Armstrong & Spandagou 2011).
 Students with ASD can be placed in settings that are often inappropriate (Lindsay, Proulx, Scott et al 2014).
 It is part of the Scottish Strategy for Autism (2018) that people on the spectrum should have “choice and control” and “independence” while also becoming “active citizens” who can “successfully [transition] from school into meaningful educational or employment opportunities”.